Scholarships

 • People who are serving in the Reserve Forces (SERCAT 3, 4 & 5 – Rendering Service) are considered to be serving so the applicant child or grandchild is not eligible.

-The same application form is used for all scholarships.
-Applicants will be considered for all scholarships for which they are eligible.
+The same application form is used for all Long Tan Bursary and Sponsored Scholarships.
+Applicants will be considered for all bursaries and scholarships for which they are eligible.

 How is my application assessed?